 There are a number of other ways you can use social media to promote your courses or events.
 But these are some of the most relevant and useful, today.
 The initiatives mentioned are designed to help you closely engage a wider audience, with less effort and cost effectively.

 If you need further assistance marketing your courses or events, check out Arlo’s Marketing Tools.
-Arlo is a cloud-based training and event management system for managing, marketing and delivering physical and online training and event services.
+Arlo is a cloud-based training management system for managing, marketing and delivering physical and online training and event services.
 Feel free to get in touch today for more information, or a free demonstration.